matter-labs/zksync-lite-docs/docs/faq/tutorials.md

 </p>
 </br>

-2. If this is your first transaction after depositing, you will be prompted to "Authorize to Sign account activation."
+**Account Activation**: If this is your first transaction after depositing, you will be prompted to "Authorize to Sign account activation."
+(Check our [FAQ](./faq.md#what-is-the-account-activation-fee?) for more information on account activation.)

-- Signing the message will generate your zkSync Layer 2 private key (it is good practice to read the messages you sign).
+- Signing the message will generate your zkSync L2 private key (it is good practice to read the messages you sign).
 </br>
 <p align="center">
 <img src="https://github.com/matter-labs/zksync-docs/blob/319e00383b2c654c05b0bd631366dd79708d309f/docs/images/S2.png">